j9brown/victron-mk3/README.md

 This command sets the remote switch state to `on` and the current limit to its maximum.

-Note that the remote switch state and current limit may persist even after the interface has been disconnected or the device is turned off.
+Note that the remote switch state and current limit persists even after the interface has been disconnected or the device is turned off.
 Use the following command to restore the device to its default behavior.